DIPlib/diplib/src/documentation/styleguide.md

 - All functions local to a translation unit must be declared `static` to prevent name space pollution.
 This also prevents them for being exported out of the library.
+  Alternatively, declare them in an unnamed (anonymous) namespace.

 - Prefer `using` over `typedef`.